Bumtarata/Minesweeper/README.md

 negative numbers).
 The right counter tracks passed time from first click into minefield.
 The button between these two counters works as a restart button.

-Currently is this game fully playable.
-It should work without any issues.
-There is only one thing left to be done and that it tracking scoreboard.
-Scoreboard button in menu bar currently does nothing but in a few days I intend to add functionality for that.

 I created this project as learning exercise which should help me to strengthen my newly acquired basic knowledge and skills in programming with Python.
 The code might not be entirely clear and well organized, however